netsec-ethz/scion-tutorials/content/install/src.md

     on top of SCION.

-!!!
-TODO
-    Update README in our fork to clarify checkout procedure and adding git remote

 ## Configuration

 After having managed to build SCION and after [creating or modifying your AS](../config/create_as.md) in the SCIONLab coordination website, you can deploy the generated configuration to your machine.